 Everything starts with the location – ideally, it should receive 6-8 hours of sunlight per day as many plants need a lot of it to yield results.
 But that doesn’t mean you must give up if your garden is shady.
 There are plants such as leafy greens (think lettuce) and herbs that can thrive in the partial sun – at least 3 hours per day.

+Get a tree expert in Philadelphia for your garden to answer any questions before beginning any serious work.
 Be sure to plant away from roots and large trees – they will snatch water and nutrients from your veggies.
 In the beginning, it’s enough to find a spot of about 100 square feet.
 It’s better to start small than to be overrun by gardening chores (and weeds) in your first season.

 If your yard is a small one, that’s what containers are for – this way of gardening can also lead to a plentiful harvest.